shasthecoder/Hotel_Management/README.md

-# Hotel_Management
+# Hotel-Management_MERN_Stack
-A Hotel Room Booking Application developed using MongoDB, Express, React and Node
+A Hotel Room Booking Application developed using MongoDB Express, React and Node

 It will have the following features: